WMVP: Good Karma Brands takeover

-On August 28, 2019, it was announced by ESPN Radio that day-to-day management of the station would move from direct purview by ESPN to a management agreement with Good Karma Brands, a company owned by Craig Karmazin which has had sustained success running ESPN Radio stations to the north in Madison and Milwaukee, along with Cleveland and West Palm Beach, Florida.
-General manager, Jim Pastor, retired at the end of the year, with Good Karma beginning to operate the station on September 29, 2019, under a lease with Disney (no information about a conversion to an eventual station purchase has been revealed).
+On August 28, 2019, it was announced by ESPN Radio that day-to-day management of the station would move from direct purview by ESPN to a management agreement with Good Karma Brands (GKB), a company owned by Craig Karmazin which has had sustained success running ESPN Radio stations to the north in Madison and Milwaukee, along with Cleveland and West Palm Beach, Florida.
+General manager, Jim Pastor, retired at the end of the year, with Good Karma beginning to operate the station on September 29, 2019, under a lease with Disney.

-The lease makes WMVP a sister station to GKB's Milwaukee cluster of WTMJ, WKTI, WGKB, and WAUK, and the Madison market's WTLX (WTMJ carries a local news/talk format, with WGKB airing local format of Black talk).
-No changes to personnel and facilities in the near future are currently expected under the lease agreement, though the station's morning schedule was adjusted in August 2020 due to the national network's large-scale schedule overhaul.
+The lease made WMVP a sister station to GKB's Milwaukee cluster of WTMJ, WKTI, WGKB, and WAUK, and the Madison market's WTLX (WTMJ carries a local news/talk format, with WGKB airing local format of Black talk).
+No changes to personnel and facilities in the near future were expected under the lease agreement, though the station's morning schedule was adjusted in August 2020 due to the national network's large-scale schedule overhaul.

-In late June 2021, GKB entered into an agreement with Hubbard Broadcasting to simulcast WMVP in HD Radio, over WSHE-FM (100.3)'s HD2 subchannel to allow FM access to the station in some manner.
+In late June 2021, GKB entered into an agreement with Hubbard Broadcasting to simulcast WMVP in HD Radio, over WSHE-FM's HD2 subchannel to allow FM access to the station in some manner.
 In December 2021, Andrew Marchand of the New York Post reported that GKB planned to acquire WMVP outright.
-The deal was filed with the FCC on December 20, and did not include WMVP's current transmitter site.
+The deal was filed with the FCC on December 20, and did not include WMVP's transmitter site.
 The purchase was consummated on March 1, 2022.
 In August 2023, Good Karma applied to the FCC to move WMVP's transmitter from its longtime site in Downers Grove to WCPT's transmitter site near Joliet.
-In May 2025, building infrastructure at the Downers Grove site was demolished, and in June 2025, the three guyed radio towers that have been in place since the 2000s were dismantled.
+In May 2025, building infrastructure at the Downers Grove site was demolished; in June 2025, the radio towers were dismantled to pave way for a subdivision consisting of 35 single-family homes.

 On November 1, 2022, the NFL's Chicago Bears announced that they would move their radio flagship to WMVP starting in the 2023 season, replacing a 22-season long stint with WBBM.